Ewenwan/chhzh123.github.io/_pages/about.md

 My Curriculum Vitae can be found [here](../files/HongzhengChen_CV.pdf).

-I will apply for CS/EE PhD program in 2020 fall, and now I am looking for a summer intern.

 ## Education
 * **B.Sc. in Computer Science**, Sun Yat-sen University, 2017.9 - 2021.7 (expected)